mateuszwittek/rest-api-node/readme.md

 npm run start
 ```

-The app will run on specified port.
+The app will run on the specified port.

 ## Endpoints